The Audit process

 If there is lack of cooperation by someone representing an

-Auditor-General can compel individuals to provide information and
+Auditor-General can compel individuals to provide documents or be

-to perform a search for any documents in the possession, custody or
+search to be made for any documents in the possession, custody or

 control of any authority.